DOI10.47051/WTYJ6190

 Figure 2: Distribution of Bothrops brazili in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 See it in the wild: In Ecuador, Velvety Lanceheads are recorded rarely, usually no more than once every few months at any given locality.
-However, there are some areas, like around the town Macuma and Shiripuno lodge, where individuals are seen more frequently.
+However, there are some areas, like around the town of Macuma and at Shiripuno lodge, where individuals are seen more frequently.
 The snakes may be located by walking along trails at night.

 Acknowledgments: Special thanks to Darwin Núñez and José Manuel Falcón for providing locality data for Bothrops brazili.
 Thanks to María Elena Barragán (Vivarium Quito) for providing photographic access to live specimens under her care.